VladC24/CV/README.md

 Changing projects almost every year in my previous job roles gave me the confidence I needed to learn new skills and thrive in a challenging environment.

 During the Makers Academy course, I have proactively sought out new challenges, as I believe this is the best way to cultivate a growth mindset.
-I am capable to take on new technologies and learn new practices rapidly and efficiently; proof are the projects I have completed while at Makers (one of them being a single page app in Javascript that shows the Guardian news of the day, where I learned how to use APIs - [NewsApp](https://github.com/VladC24/news-summary-challenge/blob/master/README.md)).
+I am capable to take on new technologies and learn new practices rapidly and efficiently; also able to deal with sudden or frequent changes on coding projects, by continuing to work and understand what is required to be changed in the code; proof are the projects I have completed while at Makers (one of them being a single page app in Javascript that shows the Guardian news of the day, where I learned how to use APIs - [NewsApp](https://github.com/VladC24/news-summary-challenge/blob/master/README.md)).

 ## Projects
 | Project (Code)| Description | Links | Technologies Used | Testing Technologies |